-Our Pittsburgh office partners with the Manchester Academic Charter School on various law-related projects.
-These include helping the students draft a “bill of rights” for their school, preparing the students for a mock trial, setting up the school’s youth court, and sponsoring an eighth grade trip to Harrisburg where the students can meet with legislative leaders and advocate for restorative justice.
+Our Pittsburgh office has partnered with the Manchester Academic Charter School on various law-related projects.
+These include helping the students draft a “bill of rights” for their school, preparing the students for a mock trial, setting up the school’s youth court, and sponsoring an annual eighth grade trip to Harrisburg, where the students meet with legislative leaders and advocate for restorative justice.

-Schnader was a longstanding supporter of Caton Village, a residential treatment center for women in Philadelphia which provided education and life skills training until its recent closure.
-The firm held legal clinics as well as holiday events and service days, and donated computers for a new computer lab.
+Schnader was a longstanding supporter of Caton Village, a residential treatment center for women in Philadelphia which provided education and life skills training until its closure.
+The Firm held legal clinics, holiday events and service days, and donated computers for a new computer lab.

 Turning Points for Children

-For the last two years, Schnader has teamed up with Turning Points, the largest coordinator of services for foster children in Philadelphia, to participate in a Day of Service in commemoration of Dr. Martin Luther King.
-In 2017, Schnader purchased items to create 50 “care kits,” a duffle bag equipped with essential items needed by a fostered child to make the transition into a new home more comfortable.
-The care kits were created for children from newborns to teens and included age appropriate toiletries, books, school and art supplies and small toys.
+Schnader has teamed up with Turning Points, the largest coordinator of services for foster children in Philadelphia, for Days of Service in commemoration of Dr. Martin Luther King.
+Schnader purchased items to create 50 “care kits,” a duffle bag equipped with essential items needed by a fostered child to make the transition into a new home more comfortable.
+The care kits were created for children from newborns to teens, and included age appropriate toiletries, books, school and art supplies, and small toys.

-In 2018, in collaboration with Turning Points, we designed and taught a pilot life skills seminar for young adults aging out of the foster care system.
-The seminar focused on the skills needed to land a first job: gathering information needed for the application process; the dos and don’ts of interviewing; how to open a bank account and how to secure vital documents needed for the application process.
+We also designed and taught a pilot life skills seminar for young adults aging out of the foster care system.
+The seminar focused on the skills needed to land a first job, such as gathering information needed for the application process, assistance with drafting resumes, the dos and don’ts of interviewing, how to open a bank account, and how to secure vital documents needed for the application process.
 At the end of the seminar, each young adult was given a “launch kit” that included many of the basic items needed to live independently.
 The launch kits were funded by donations from Schnader staff and attorneys, along with a generous donation from Spikes Trophies that allowed us to provide folios for interviews.
 Over 20 additional launch kits were sent to Turning Points for distribution.
-The seminar was a great success and Turning Points has asked Schnader to present the seminar to its next group of young adults.